foundriesio/docs/source/rtos/workflow.rst

 .. note::

-   After first installing RTOS MicroPlatform, use of Repo is optional.
+   After first installing the RTOS MicroPlatform, use of Repo is optional.
    Since Repo is essentially a wrapper around Git, it's possible to use ``git`` commands directly in individual repositories as well.

-RTOS MicroPlatform uses the Repo tool to manage its Git repositories.
-In :ref:`rtos-install`, you used this tool to clone these Git repositories into a RTOS MicroPlatform installation directory on a development computer.
+The RTOS MicroPlatform uses the Repo tool to manage its Git repositories.
+In :ref:`rtos-install`, you used this tool to clone these Git repositories into an RTOS MicroPlatform installation directory on a development computer.

 After the installation, you can continue to use Repo to manage local